 Consider changing your language to avoid making assumptions about people’s pronouns and gender.

-Resources For Transgendered People In Need Of Addiction Treatment
+Resources For People Who Are Transgender And Need Addiction Treatment

 Finding treatment for substance use can be stressful, but help is available in the form of rehab programs, government resources, and nonprofit organizations dedicated to supporting the transgender community.

-Drug And Alcohol Treatment Resources For LGBTQ+ People
+Drug And Alcohol Treatment Resources For Transgender People

 - Gay and Lesbian Alliance Against Defamation (GLAAD) — GLAAD is an organization dedicated to accelerating acceptance for LGBTQ people in media and provoking dialogue that leads to cultural change.